karthusthaur/line-integral-convolutions/README.md

 ## Acknowledgements

-Special thanks to Dr. James Beattie (@AstroJames) for highlighting that iteration, high-pass filtering, and histogram normalisation improves the final result!
+Special thanks to Dr. James Beattie (@AstroJames) for highlighting that iteration, high-pass filtering, and histogram normalisation improves the final result.
+Also, thanks to Dr. Philip Mocz (@pmocz) for his helpful suggestions in restructuring and improving the codebase.

 ## File structure